• Skip to primary navigation

 How To Make Homemade Pasta

 This recipe can be made by hand by kneading the pasta dough on a work surface.
-If you have a stand mixer, the pasta dough can also be mixed using the paddle or dough hook attachment.
+If you have a stand mixer, the pasta dough can be mixed using the paddle or dough hook attachment.

 To Make Pasta Dough By Hand